AshwinBalakrishna-official/DocM8/frontend/README.md

 # or
 bun dev
 ```
-AFTER THIS CHECK FOR THE RUNNING SERVER AT 3000 PORT
+AFTER THIS CHECK FOR THE RUNNING SERVER AT 3000 PORT.
+FULLY DOCKERIZED THE FO APPLICATION

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.